mavera12/EHR/Docker.md

 The first time you call `docker-compose run` Docker will pull the required images from the Docker Hub and build them locally.
 The setup required for this first run will take a little while to execute, so sit tight.
 Subsequent runs will reuse these images and will be fast.

-After building Synthea will automatically run and write all output to the persistent storage volume at `/mnt/synthea`.
+After building, Synthea will automatically run and write all output to the persistent storage volume at `/mnt/synthea`.

 ### 3. Inspect the Output